Directing Initiative: SDC Fellowship

 Deadline for Presentation Materials:

-SDC Scene Selections for 2024 and 2025
+SDC Scene Selections 2026

-Machinal by Sophie Treadwell (Nick Hern Books
+Machinal by Sophie Treadwell (Nick Hern Books)

 “This scene and this play as a whole is an amazing challenge for a young director due it’s subject matter and how Treadwell has crafted this mechanical and cold world.
 The speech at the end alone is a monster for any actor or director willing to take this on.
 The scene also poses a challenging question about motherhood and the availability of choice in taking on that role.” – Jordan Mitchell, 2022 and 2023 Region 1 SDC Fellow